ishkawa/DIKit/README.md

 }
 ```

-A conformer of `Injectable` protocol must have associated type `Dependency` as a struct.
-You declare dependencies of the `Injectable` conformer as stored properties of `Dependency` type.
-For example, suppose we have `ProfileViewController` class, and its dependencies are `User`, `APIClient` and `Database`.
-Following example code illustrates how to declare dependencies by conforming `Injectable` protocol.
+A conformer of the `Injectable` protocol must have associated type `Dependency` as a struct.
+You declare dependencies of the `Injectable` conformer as stored properties of the `Dependency` type.
+For example, suppose we have a `ProfileViewController` class, and its dependencies are `User`, `APIClient` and `Database`.
+The following example code illustrates how to declare dependencies by conforming to the `Injectable` protocol.

 ```swift
 final class ProfileViewController: Injectable {